MPhil in Psychology

 Place: Hong Kong

-Teaching and research in the Department of Applied Psychology cover many exciting areas, including occupational health psychology, positive psychology, applied social psychology, cross-cultural psychology, cognitive psychology, work-life balance, and human-computer interaction, etc. Members of staff have internationally recognised expertise in the areas of:
+Teaching and research in the Department of Applied Psychology cover many exciting areas, including occupational health psychology, counselling psychology, applied social psychology, cross-cultural psychology, cognitive psychology, and human-computer interaction, etc. Members of staff have internationally recognised expertise in the areas of:

 - Occupational health psychology (occupational stress, work-life balance, psychology of safety, job insecurity)